LosCompadresTech/active-directory-homelab/README.md

 ## Step 8: DNS Configuration

-I verified DNS configuration and tested name resolution using command-line tools.
+I verified that DNS was installed and configured with the homelab.local forward lookup zone.
+I tested name resolution using nslookup and ping to confirm that the domain could be resolved successfully.

 ![DNS](screenshots/12-dns-zone.png)